Nino Rota: Film scores

-Nino Rota wrote the score for the film The Glass Mountain in 1949.
-Notable was the singing of Tito Gobbi.
+Nino Rota wrote scores to more than 150 films.
+These included the score for The Glass Mountain in 1949, which was notable for the singing of Tito Gobbi.
 The film won a number of awards.

 In his entry on Rota in the 1988 edition of The Concise Baker's Biographical Dictionary of Composers and Musicians, music scholar Nicolas Slonimsky described him as "brilliant" and stated that his musical style:

 One of Rota's compositional habits, however, came up for disapproving remarks: his penchant for pastiche of various past styles, which quite often turned into outright quotation of his own earlier music or even others' music.
 One of the most noticed examples of such incorporation is his use of the Larghetto from Dvorák's Serenade for Strings in E major as a theme for a character in Fellini's La Strada.

 During the 1940s, Rota composed scores for more than 32 films, including Renato Castellani's Zaza (1944).
 His association with Fellini began with Lo Sceicco Bianco (The White Sheik) (1952), followed by I Vitelloni (1953) and La Strada (The Road) (1954).
 They continued to work together for decades, and Fellini recalled:

 The relationship between Fellini and Rota was so strong that at Fellini's funeral Giulietta Masina, Fellini's wife, asked trumpeter Mauro Maur to play Rota's Improvviso dell'Angelo in the Basilica di Santa Maria degli Angeli e dei Martiri in Rome.

-Rota's score for Fellini's 8½ (1963) is often cited as one of the factors which makes the film cohesive.
+Rota's score for Fellini's 8½ (1963) is often cited as one of the factors that makes the film cohesive.
 His score for Fellini's Juliet of the Spirits (1965) included a collaboration with Eugene Walter on the song, "Go Milk the Moon" (cut from the final version of the film), and they teamed again for the song "What Is a Youth?", part of Rota's score for Franco Zeffirelli's Romeo and Juliet.